rust-lang/api-guidelines/src/documentation.md

 Breaking changes (as defined in [RFC 1105]) should be clearly identified in the release notes.

-If using git to track the source of a crate, every release published to *crates.io* should have a corresponding git tag identifying the commit that was published.
-A similar process should exist for non-git VCS tools as well.
+If using Git to track the source of a crate, every release published to *crates.io* should have a corresponding tag identifying the commit that was published.
+A similar process should exist for non-Git VCS tools as well.

 ```bash
 # Tag the current commit